MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 ## Preview rule results

 Review the rules of a match pair to see the percentage of successfully matched records at the rule level.

-Select the ellipsis (...) and then select **Match preview** to view all these records on the rule level.
+1. Select the vertical ellipsis (...) on a rule and then select **Match preview** to view all records on the rule level.
 We recommend that you take a look at some records to validate that they were matched correctly.

-Try different precision thresholds on conditions to find the optimal value.
+1. Try different precision thresholds on conditions to find the optimal value.

-  1. Select the ellipsis (...) for the rule that you want to experiment with and select **Edit**.
+   1. Select the vertical ellipsis (...) for the rule that you want to experiment with and select **Edit**.

-  2. Change the precisions values in the conditions you want to revise.
+   1. Change the precisions values in the conditions you want to revise.

-  3. Select **Preview** so see the number of matched and unmatched records for the selected condition.
+   1. Select **Preview** to see the number of matched and unmatched records for the selected condition.

-Refer to [Advanced options](#advanced-options) to make additional changes.
+1. Try [Advanced options](#advanced-options) to make additional changes.

+1. When you are satisfied with the results for the rules, select **Next**.

 > [!div class="nextstepaction"]
 > [Next step: Unify fields](merge-entities.md)